NatashaDiane/ServerProgrammeringApp/README.md

+# A client-server application

-# A client-server application that runs on WildFly/JBoss
+Created a client-server application using RMI and EJBs that runs on Wildfly/Jboss to store information about movies.
+This application uses Java Server Faces (JSF) and an open source component library called PrimeFaces.